Peasants' Revolt: Eastern England

-On 15 June, revolt broke out in Cambridgeshire, led by elements of Wrawe's Suffolk rebellion and some local men, such as John Greyston, who had been involved in the events in London and had returned to his home county to spread the revolt, and Geoffrey Cobbe and John Hanchach, members of the local gentry.
+On 15 June, a revolt broke out in Cambridgeshire, led by elements of Wrawe's Suffolk rebellion and some local men, such as John Greyston, who had been involved in the events in London and had returned to his home county to spread the revolt, and Geoffrey Cobbe and John Hanchach, members of the local gentry.
 The University of Cambridge, staffed by priests and enjoying special royal privileges, was widely hated by the other inhabitants of the town.
 A revolt backed by the Mayor of Cambridge broke out with the university as its main target.
-The rebels ransacked Corpus Christi College, which had connections to John of Gaunt, and the University's church, and attempted to execute the University bedel, who escaped.
+The rebels ransacked Corpus Christi College, which had connections to John of Gaunt, and the University's church, and attempted to execute the university bedel, who escaped.
 The university's library and archives were burnt in the centre of the town, with one Margery Starre leading the mob in a dance to the rallying cry "Away with the learning of clerks, away with it!" while the documents burned.
 The next day, the university was forced to negotiate a new charter, giving up its royal privileges.
-Revolt then spread north from Cambridge toward Ely, where the gaol was opened and the local Justice of the Peace executed.
+Unrest then spread north from Cambridge toward Ely, where the prison was opened and the local Justice of the Peace executed.

 In Norfolk, the revolt was led by Geoffrey Litster, a weaver, and Sir Roger Bacon, a local lord with ties to the Suffolk rebels.
 Litster began sending out messengers across the county in a call to arms on 14 June, and isolated outbreaks of violence occurred.
 The rebels assembled on 17 June outside Norwich and killed Sir Robert Salle, who was in charge of the city defences and had attempted to negotiate a settlement.
 The people of the town then opened the gates to let the rebels in.
 They began looting buildings and killed Reginald Eccles, a local official.
 William de Ufford, the Earl of Suffolk fled his estates and travelled in disguise to London.
 The other leading members of the local gentry were captured and forced to play out the roles of a royal household, working for Litster.
-Violence spread out across the county, as gaols were opened, Flemish immigrants killed, court records burned, and property looted and destroyed.
+Violence spread out across the county, as prisons were opened, Flemish immigrants killed, court records burned, and property looted and destroyed.